wwarthen/RomWBW/Source/Doc/UserGuide.md

 Your system can support a number of devices for the console.
 They may be VDU type devices or serial devices.
-If you want to change which device is the console, the ***I*** menu option can be used to choose the unit and it's speed.
+If you want to change which device is the console, the ***I*** menu option can be used to choose the unit and its speed.

 The command format is ```I <unit> [<baudrate>]```